-Why yes, I DO feel uniquely equipped to provide commentary on the end times: I was raised in turns by a gay crop scientist who reads too much Kierkegaard and a ballsy childless aunt who grew up during the Great Depression; I’m a woman and therefore have known from jump that this game wasn’t rigged for my benefit; and I almost died once, which is a really informative experience if you can take good notes afterward.
+Why yes, I DO feel uniquely equipped to provide commentary on the end times: parental figures in my life included a gay crop scientist who reads too much Kierkegaard and a ballsy childless aunt who grew up during the Great Depression; I’m a woman and therefore have known from jump that this game wasn’t rigged for my benefit; and I almost died once, which is a really informative experience if you can take good notes afterward.
 In fact, I still remember, in photographic detail, the morning I woke up in the hospital, about eighteen hours after I’d been fairly sure I was going to check out during emergency surgery.

 You expect that the moment you wake up and realize you’re still alive, the whole world will look like a glittering Liberace Las Vegas showpiece.
 Your oyster.
 How can you complain?
 But it doesn’t.
 And it isn’t.
 It looks just like the world you thought you were leaving forever.
 It looks imperfect.
 It looks organic.
 It looks bigger than you, it looks almost overwhelming, and before I had time to think more about it, a nurse walked in and said good morning to me.
 “We were wondering when you’d wake up!”